Call for Papers

 The Vampire in Literature, Culture, and Film

-The co-chairs of the Vampire in Literature, Culture, and Film area—Dr. Philip Simpson of Eastern Florida State College and Mary Findley of Vermont Technical College—are soliciting papers, presentations, panels and roundtable discussions which cover any aspect of the vampire for the Annual National Joint Popular Culture Association/American Culture Association Conference to be held in San Diego from April 12th through April 15th.
+The co-chairs of the Vampire in Literature, Culture, and Film area are soliciting papers, presentations, panels and roundtable discussions which cover any aspect of the vampire for the Annual National Joint Popular Culture Association/American Culture Association Conference to be held in Indianapolis from March 28th – March 31st.
 We are particularly interested in papers, presentations, and panels that cover:

 - The vampire on television (The Vampire Diaries, The Originals, The Strain)

 - recent vampire films, such as Byzantium, Only Lovers Left Alive, What We Do in the Shadows, and A Girl Walks Home Alone at Night

 - the fraught relationship between vampires and werewolves

 - the glorious return of the Vampire Lestat